pachun/old.pachun.github.io/_posts/2016-04-15-addendum-to-ui-testing-with-stubbed-network-data.md

 This post will only be helpful to you if you intend to use [Joe Masilotti's strategy for stubbing network data in your UI Tests](http://masilotti.com/ui-testing-stub-network-data/).

-If you intend to use that strategy for stubbing requests to URLs with URL parameters in them, you will run into a problem.
-When you try to set a key of `app.launchEnvironment` to a string with an equals sign in it, like this one:
+You will run into a problem when you try to set a key of `app.launchEnvironment` to a string with an equals sign in it, like this one:

 ```